 Respirology - 2 blocks

-Electives in research, if approved, are scheduled in the PGY-3 year, resulting in one of the "medicine" blocks shifting into the next academic year.
-The Guyana elective is also positioned within this year (in February) and counts as a regular anesthesia rotation.
+Electives in research, if approved, are scheduled in the PGY-3 year, replacing one of the "medicine" blocks.
+The Guyana elective is also positioned within this year in block 10 and counts as a regular anesthesia rotation.

 We are constantly evaluating all of our rotations based on resident feedback to ensure that we are offering the optimal learning experiences for our residents, making changes to our template accordingly.